Webscale-RL: Automated Data Pipeline for Scaling RL Data to Pretraining Levels: Methodology

 \textbf{Quality Check and Leakage Control}.
 While the most generated question-answer pairs are of high quality, some may still contain errors or hallucinations.
-To ensure the reliability of the RL dataset, we leverage an LLM-based verifier to implement a multi-stage checking process~\cite{liu2024apigen, prabhakar2025apigen}: 1) \emph{Correctness verification} assesses the correctness of the answers to ensure the extracted QA data are grounded by the source document, which effectively reduces the invalidity of the reward signal during RL training; 2) \emph{Leakage prevention} ensures that the questions do not reveal answers explicitly (e.g., the ground truth is not trivially embedded in the prompt).
-The verifier filters out any QA pairs that fail to meet these criteria, ensuring that the final dataset truly tests the model's knowledge or reasoning capabilities rather than its ability to summarize or recall information directly from the prompt.
+To ensure the reliability of the RL dataset, we leverage an LLM-based verifier to implement a multi-stage checking process~\cite{liu2024apigen, prabhakar2025apigen}: 1) \emph{Correctness verification}.
+Unlike accuracy-based post-processing in previous works~\cite{zhou2025megamath, ma2025general}, our verification assesses the correctness of the answers by checking if the extracted QA data are grounded by the source document, which is much less biased by the backend LLMs and effectively reduces the wrong reward signals during RL training; 2) \emph{Leakage prevention} ensures that the questions do not reveal answers explicitly (e.g., the ground truth is not trivially embedded in the prompt).
+The verifier filters out any QA pairs that fail to meet these criteria, ensuring that the final dataset truly tests the model's knowledge or reasoning capabilities rather than its ability to summarize or retrieve information directly from the prompt.

-After these four stages, we further apply data decontamination by lm-eval-harness~\cite{eval-harness} to remove overlaps with the evaluation.
+The prompt templates of four stages are listed in Appendix~\ref{app: prompt templates}.
+The examples of pretraining to RL conversion are in \ref{app: dataset details}.
+We further apply data decontamination by lm-eval-harness~\cite{eval-harness} to remove overlaps with the evaluation.
 With this pipeline, we can systematically convert large-scale pretraining data into a massive, diverse, and verifiable RL-ready dataset that closely matches the scale and diversity of the original pretraining corpus.
 This approach effectively addresses the RL data scarcity issue and enables scaling up RL training of LLMs across a wide range of tasks and domains.
-More discussions and prompt templates are described in Appendix~\ref{app: pipeline details}.
+More discussions are described in Appendix~\ref{app: pipeline details}.